Cozen's test

 Patient Position

-• The patient ought to be situated, with the elbow broadened lower arm maximal pronation, wrist radially kidnapped, and hand in the clenched hand.
+• The patient ought to be situated, with the elbow broadened lower arm maximal pronation, wrist radially kidnapped, and hand in clenched hand.

 Examiner Position